loopwerk/loopwerk.io/content/projects/GVPhotoBrowser.md

 ---
 category: Objective-C
 repo: gangverk/GVPhotoBrowser
-text: A reusable photo browser for iOS using the datasource and delegate patterns.
 ---

+A reusable photo browser for iOS using the datasource and delegate patterns.